alvasebas/ansible-playbooks/psql-users/README.md

 :warning: Before executing the following commands, the databases listed in the file `vars_psql.yml` must be created.

-- To add a user, and also add or define the user's permissions and accesses defined in the variables file
+- To add a user, or also add and define the user's permissions and accesses defined in the `database_user.yml` file

 ```bash
 ansible-playbook database_user.yml -e 'state=add'